6 ways to make your iPhone more secure

-After misplacing my phone for roughly 24 hours and then happily reuniting with it, I have learned a few lessons about securing an iPhone ($799.99 at Cricket Wireless).
+After misplacing my phone for roughly 24 hours and then happily reuniting with it, I have learned a few lessons about securing an iPhone ($1,829.00 at Apple).
 These tips will not only help keep your data safe during the uneasy time you and your iPhone are separated, but they will also help you track down your lost iPhone.
 Let's get to it.

 1. Use a passcode